 - Individual confessions (reconciliation) and Eucharistic Adoration continue.

-- Our churches are open for prayer during specified hours, subject to social distancing requirements and other precautions.
+- Our South Church is open for prayer during specified hours, subject to social distancing requirements and other precautions.

 This page provides details and additional resources for our faith community during these challenging times.